The Fingertips of Duncan Dorfman

 Is it any good?

-Although Duncan’s newbie Scrabble status gives Wolitzer a handy excuse to explain the game, the premise of Duncan’s magic fingers is a bit hard to swallow, especially because it is the only fantastic element in the story.
+Although Duncan’s newbie Scrabble status gives Wolitzer a handy excuse to explain the game, the premise of Duncan’s magic fingers, the only fantastic element in the story, is a bit hard to swallow.
 However, Duncan is a likable kid, and readers will sympathize with him as he struggles with the choice of whether to use his newfound power.
 The supporting stories of April and Nate are equally engaging -- April’s longing to gain the acceptance of her sports-loving family and Nate’s attempt to live up to his father’s expectations will be understood to by many kids, even if they have never played Scrabble.
 The adults tend to blurt out long-hidden truths that hurry each story to its conclusion, but the tournament scenes are exciting, and the resolution is satisfying.

 Families can talk about...

 Families can talk about the choices Duncan was faced with when he discovered his power.
 Should he have followed his mother’s advice when he first discovered what he could do?
 What would you do if you were given Duncan’s power?